Luciffer007/Educational-projects/README.md

 * **insertionValue** - _long_ - value of the tree node being added;
 * **insertionValueArray** - _long[]_ - array of value of the tree nodes being added;

-Search for a tree node with a given value (return BinaryTreeNode):
+### Search for a tree node with a given value (return instance of the BinaryTreeNode class):

 ``` C#
 binaryTree.Find(searchedValue, binaryTree.Root);